AriFordsham/GHCWiki/commentary/g-so-c-multiple-instances.md

 It would be nice if we had some explicit notion of an environment.

 ## Questions to remember

+Should the cabal version be part of the hash?

+Does the hash contain characters conflicting under windows?

 What about builtin packages like ghc-prim, base, rts and so on?